 - Drizzle the glaze over the cookies.
 I place the icing in a Ziploc bag, cut the corner off, and drizzle lines of icing over the cookies that way.
 Easy peasy.

-- Immediately sprinkle on a little sugar.
+- Immediately sprinkle on a little sugar before the icing hardens.

 - Let sit until icing hardens before storing or assembling on cookie plates.
 Cookies keep up to one week in an airtight container.